Skip to Content

 Nevada Check Up (CHIP)

-Nevada Check Up is the state of Nevada’s Children’s Health Insurance Program (CHIP) that provides low-cost, comprehensive health care coverage to low income children 0 through 18 years of age who are not covered by Medicaid or private insurance.
+Nevada Check Up is the state of Nevada’s Children’s Health Insurance Program (CHIP) that provides low-cost, comprehensive health care coverage to low income children from birth through age 18 who are not covered by Medicaid or private insurance.

 What is the income limit for Nevada Check Up?